cppitems/cppitems/items/008/item.md

   };
 ```
 > Do this rules for implicit availability make sense?
+> - yes, if other SMFs are available indicates that a copy assignment might need "special care"
+> - yes, if members do not support copy assignment, the implicit form of the copy assignment is not possible.

 ### Move assignment
 > Describe the effect of a move assignment (operator).
+> - a move assignment "assigns" an object to an already existing object of the same type, e.g. `a = std::move(b);`
+> - the detailed effect of the move assignment depends on the implementation of the operator
+> - commonly is is expected that `a` represents the state of `b` after the assignment
+> - the state of `b` after the assignment is required to be valid and destructible, nothing more, nothing less
+>```pmans
+>{
+>  ... a,b; // assume a and b each own resources
+>  a = std::move(b); // is dtor of b called after this line? -> no
+>  // does b still own resources here? -> maybe
+>} // dtors: here b is deconstructed and its resources (which it still might own) are freed
+>```

 A move assignment operator is implicitly available if *no* other special member functions are present (beside constructors).
 For `Widget` it looks like this:
 ```pmans